-There would have been no change in the operational results of the Company for the year ended 31 December 2016 had the Company early adopted any of the above standards applicable to the Company except for IFRS 9 and IFRS 15 impact of which is being assessed by the Company.
+There would have been no change in the operational results of the Company for the year ended 31 December 2017 had the Company early adopted any of the above standards applicable to the Company, except for IFRS 9, IFRS 15 and IFRS 16, the impact of which is being assessed by the Company.

-Early adoption of amendments or standards in 2016
+Early adoption of amendments or standards in 2017

-The Company did not early-adopt any new or amended standards in 2016.
+The Company did not early-adopt any new or amended standards in 2017.